PyTorchTL/LA_MSDA/README.md

 # LA_MSDA
-Code release for "Label-based Alignment Multi-Source Domain Adaptation for Cross-subject EEG Fatigue Mental State Evaluation"
+Code release for "Label-based Alignment Multi-Source Domain Adaptation for Cross-subject EEG Fatigue Mental State Evaluation".

 The code has been tested on Python 3.7 + PyTorch 1.7.
 To run the training and testing code, using the following script: